-F INCOME Implemented 1 The cluster governors' committee approves the cluster's charging policy and reviews it annually.
+F INCOME Implemented 1 The Cluster Steering Group approves the cluster's charging policy and reviews it annually.
 The charging policy is attached at Appendix E. (See appendix 13 of the FPM) 2 Proper records of all income due are kept.
-Lettings are approved by the cluster finance headteacher in accordance with the cluster governors' committee policy and recorded in the lettings register.
-The lettings policy is attached at Appendix F. (See appendix 15 of the FPM) 3 The responsibility of identifying and recording sums due is separated from the responsibility for collecting and banking income.
-4 Official pre-numbered receipts are given for all cash collected except where a collection record card is issued to a pupil for instalment payment for a school trip.
+Lettings are approved by the cluster finance headteacher in accordance with the Cluster Steering Group policy and recorded in the lettings register.
+The lettings policy is attached at Appendix F.

+(See appendix 15 of the FPM)

+- 3 The responsibility of identifying and recording sums due is separated from the responsibility for collecting and banking income. - 4 Official pre-numbered receipts are given for all cash collected except where a collection record card is issued to a pupil for instalment payment for a school trip.
 Other formal documentation is kept for other income.
-Receipts are kept securely and in order.
-5 Pending banking, cash and cheques are locked away in a secure place or safe, as per insurance limits.
-6 Income is banked promptly and in full.
+Receipts are kept securely and in order. - 5 Pending banking, cash and cheques are locked away in a secure place or safe, as per insurance limits. - 6 Income is banked promptly and in full.
 Paying-in slips show the analysis between cash and cheques are individually listed.
-Income is not used for making any payment or for cashing personal cheques.
-7 Income recorded in the accounts is reconciled monthly with the bank statement.
-8 Where invoices are required, they are issued within 30 days.
-9 The cluster sends a first reminder for any unpaid invoice after 3 weeks, a second reminder after 6 weeks and a final reminder after 9 weeks.
+Income is not used for making any payment or for cashing personal cheques. - 7 Income recorded in the accounts is reconciled monthly with the bank statement. - 8 Where invoices are required, they are issued within 30 days. - The cluster sends a first reminder for any unpaid invoice after 3 weeks, a second reminder after 6 weeks and a final reminder after 9 weeks.
 Legal action is considered if a further 14 days lapse.
-Debts are written off only in accordance with the cluster's bad debt policy, attached at see Appendix G. (See appendix 14 of the FPM) 10 Any cash transfers between staff are recorded and signed for.
+Debts are written off only in accordance with the cluster's bad debt policy, attached at see Appendix G. (See appendix 14 of the FPM) - 10 Any cash transfers between staff are recorded and signed for.

-G BANKING Implemented The cluster banks with The Co-operative Bank (as NCC official bankers) The bank account na and the bank account number is ıme is 1 Bank reconciliations are completed monthly and any discrepancies resolved.
-2 The reconciliation statement is signed by the person undertaking the reconciliation and reviewe countersigned by someone who understands the reconciliation process. d and 3 The person completing the reconciliation is not responsible for processing receipts and payments.
+G BANKING Implemented The cluster banks with The Co-operative Bank (as NCC official bankers) The bank account nar ne is Bank reconciliations are completed monthly and any discrepancies resolved.

+2 The reconciliation statement is signed by the person undertaking the reconciliation and reviewed and countersigned by someone who understands the reconciliation process.
+3 The person completing the reconciliation is not responsible for processing receipts and payments.
 4 Staff never use their private bank accounts for any receipt or payment due to or from the cluster budget.
-5 The cluster's banker has been advised that the cluster is not allowed to go overdrawn or negotiate over facilities. /erdraft 6 Each cheque is signed by two authorised signatories and supporting vouchers are made available to signatory to safeguard against inappropriate expenditure.
+5 The cluster's banker has been advised that the cluster is not allowed to go overdrawn or negotiate overdraft facilities.
+6 Each cheque is signed by two authorised signatories and supporting vouchers are made available to each signatory to safeguard against inappropriate expenditure.
 Cheques are not pre-signed.
-Only man signatures are allowed, ie not electronic or from rubber stamps.
+Only manuscript signatures are allowed, ie not electronic or from rubber stamps.

 7 All cheques are crossed "account payee".
 Cheque books are stored securely when not in use.